Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

+Instead of learning prompts for different modalities separately, universal prompt methods aim to learn prompts that encapsulate shared knowledge, either across different modalities or at the task level.
+This strategy inherently avoids inconsistency among modality-specific prompts.
+Moreover, these methods offer a more computationally efficient option while still achieving competitive performance.}

+\mmclMethods Fwd-Prompt~\cite{Zheng2024AntiForgetting} maintains a single prompt pool shared across all modalities and tasks, and dynamically chooses the most relevant ones based on inputs.
+CoLeCLIP~\cite{Li2025Coleclip} utilizes task prompts to capture task-specific features and introduces an attention mask to avoid interferences between prompts and the model's pre-trained features.

-\textbf{Summary.} We summarize the key architecture of prompt-based methods in \Cref{fig:Prompt-based Architectures}.
-In the MMCL setting, prompt-based methods may choose to modify the input and learn prompts for the encoders of modalities and/or the modality interaction component.
-Depending on the model design, these methods may also facilitate interactions between prompts across different modalities.
+\revsec{\summary We summarize the key architectures of multimodal and universal prompt-based methods in \Cref{fig:Prompt-based Architectures}.} In the MMCL setting, prompt-based methods may choose to modify the input and learn prompts for the encoders of modalities and/or the modality interaction component.
+Depending on the model design, these methods may also facilitate interactions between prompts across different modalities. \revsec{As a newly emerged paradigm built upon foundation models, the prompt-based approach offers several distinct advantages.
+The primary strength is that it successfully preserves the pre-trained knowledge and learn downstream tasks parameter-efficiently (\mbox{\challengeNumTwo{3}{4}}).
+Moreover, prompts are flexible to be applied at different granularities, enabling the acquisition of multi-perspective and comprehensive knowledge.

+However, this category also presents unique limitations.
+Firstly, unlike hard prompts with human-readable words, soft learnable prompts lack explainability, making it difficult to understand how they evoke pre-trained knowledge.
+Secondly, their effectiveness relies heavily on the underlying pre-trained models, unlike methods in other categories, which also work with models trained from scratch.
+Thirdly, prompts with restricted length limit their learning and expressive capabilities~\cite{Gao2025Enhanced}.
+Lastly, for methods like S-liPrompts and CoLeCLIP, the prompt parameters scale linearly with the number of tasks, raising concerns in computational and memory costs for long task sequences (\challengeNum{3} reintroduced)~\cite{Li2025Coleclip}. }